-Tasks of a KMS
+Need of KMS

 IT security is a process which needs to be established in each company working with sensitive data.

-If keys and certificates are not secured effectively, the company is vulnerable to attack.
+If keys and certificates are not secured effectively, the company is vulnerable to attacks.
 It is essential that organizations have an understanding of which keys and certificates are used on the network.
 They need to know who has access to them and need to control how and when they are used.
-It is also important to have an overview of the crypto algorithms used in the organization, in order to be able to identify any current insecure algorithms.
+It is also important to have an overview of the crypto algorithms used in the organization, in order to be able to identify current insecure algorithms.

 Keep Crypto Processing Costs low!

-If each department needs to manage its own security processes, the complexity and handling costs will increase dramatically with the growing number of keys and certificates being used in different applications.
+If each department will manage its own security processes, the complexity and handling costs will increase dramatically with the growing number of keys and certificates being used in different applications.
 Due to constant changes in security policies, obligations, strategies the security management effort is increasing.
 The recommendation of NIST (2016) shows, how frequently different key types should be changed to protect the systems securely.
 A manual process of monitoring and updating is time-consuming, increases the failure rate and causes very costly downtime risks.

 Enterprise Key Management System